AmandaFI/Human-Writing-Vs.-GPT-Writing/README.md

 ## Overview <a name="overview"></a>

-This repository contains the code used in the research that produced the article [link]().
+This repository contains the code used in the research that produced [this article](https://arxiv.org/pdf/2310.16685.pdf).

 ## Research summary <a name="summary"></a>